roeszler/reabook/README.md

 - [Sample Story Card with acceptance criteria (GitHub)](https://github.com/roeszler/reabook/issues/48).

 ### User Story Integration (GitHub)
-Key to Agile process is the looping process of define, design, develop and test over short, well defined periods (sprints).
+Key to the Agile development process is a looping process of **define**, **design**, **develop** and **test** over relatively short sprints.
 The integration of this process into the day to day operation of the development team requires a shared repository that displays live information on where the project is at any given time.

 For the purposes of this project, the GitHub issues management feature has been used to coordinate development, albeit with a single student developer.

-By coordinating user stories in this way, each added to the formation of an overall [project feature](#61-existing-features) and deliver the value users gain by using the ReaBook app.
+By coordinating user stories in this way, each added to create a [project feature](#61-existing-features) and ensure the project adds measurable value to its users.

 Users & their stories:
 - [Customer User](https://github.com/roeszler/reabook/labels/User%20%28Customer%29)
 - [Agent / Member User](https://github.com/roeszler/reabook/labels/User%20%28Member%29)
 - [Admin User](https://github.com/roeszler/reabook/labels/User%20%28Admin%29)

-For a full description, jump ahead to: [Section 6.
+For more complete description, see: [Section 6.
 Features](#61-existing-features).
 ## 4. Project Management
 Adhering to the Agile framework, where possible the following processes were completed during each user story:
 ### 4.1 Story Point Estimation
-Difficult to estimate with current level of experience, focused on the amount of work done posthumously in most cases.
-This was primarily due to the errors that came with each development iteration and the relative simple or solutions to solve the problem.

-One such instance was the inclusion of a bootstrap dropdown as part of the booking process.
-This was aimed to sequentially lead the user booking a viewing appointment to the next step.

-The combined front end JavaScrip and backend Python solution to achieve the sequential update and display of the data entered became out of scope for the project and story points I had allocated to the task.

-As part of the [agile manifesto](https://agilemanifesto.org/) approach (responding to change over following a plan) the code was refactored to provide a more basic, consistent user experience that was achievable in the time-frame.
+As a relative measure of work, story point estimation (SPE) was difficult to determine for a student developer working on an assignment project.
+The nature of learning, testing and research did not prove to be reliable inputs to estimation methods (like the he [Modified Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number) and the Doubling Score).
+In this light SPE has not been estimated for this project.

 ### 4.2 Team Velocity
 Considers an average amount of story points the development 'team' can manage to finish in one iteration of a particular length.

-As this is an average measure, and focus the ReaBook project was placed on gathering experience and testing hypotheses in my journey as a student, Team Velocity has not been calculated for a single student developer.
+As this is an average measure, and the focus the ReaBook project was to gather experience and test hypotheses in my journey as a student, Team Velocity has also not been calculated.

 ### 4.3 MoSCow Prioritization
-This technique was invaluable to each stage of the development process with the looping approach of Agile development and continuous revision throughout each sprint.
+This technique was invaluable to each stage of the development process.
+The looping approach of Agile development and continuous revision throughout each sprint allowed each task to be reviewed and re-reviewed:

-Each task was reviewed and re-reviewed considering where it's importance lies:
 * Must Have - non negotiable (core, legal, security)
 * Should Have - if work around available, not vital.
 Add significant value.
 (Performance improvements, minor defects fixes, new functionality).
 * Could Have - delivered in their entirety in a best-case scenario.
 When a problem occurs and the deadline is at risk, one or more “could-have” items are dropped.